 This exciting discovery shines a bright light on those wanting to work in noisy professions, such as a construction worker or a musician.
 Taking a safe supplement of NR or SIRT3 would greatly reduce their chances of permanent hearing loss.
 Scientist are still in the preliminary stages of testing, so this supplement is years from maturation.

-Though the results are groundbreaking, it’s still crucial that people practice good habits.
+Though the results are groundbreaking, it’s still crucial that people practice good habits to reduce the effects of NIHL (see What is NIHL).
 Avoid exposure to loud noises and opting for noise-reducing ear plugs if that’s impossible.
 Get yearly hearing checkups to make sure your hearing is still in good condition.

 Source: Lauren Clason